The galactic chemical evolution of carbon: Implications for stellar nucleosynthesis: Introduction

 We use a sample of subgiant stars from APOGEE \citep{apogee17} as our primary observational constraint.
 Subgiants' photospheric C abundance closely matches their birth composition \citep{gilroy89, korn+07, lind+08, souto+18, souto19}.
 In other evolutionary phases, the measured abundances are known to be affected by internal processes (see discussion in Section~\ref{sec:data_selection} below).
 Our sample should therefore be unaffected by uncertainties in inferring birth abundances.

 In Section~\ref{sec:data_selection} we describe the selection for our subgiant observational sample.
 In Section~\ref{sec:nucleosynthesis}, we discuss theoretical estimates of AGB and CCSN C yields.
 In Section~\ref{sec:vice}, we describe the details of our GCE models.
 In Section~\ref{sec:results}, we present our model predictions and discuss their observationally distinguishable predictions.
-We then infer constraints on yield parameters in Section~\ref{sec:mcmc}.
-In Section~\ref{sec:gas}, we compare our model to observations of halo stars and extragalactic \Hii{} regions from the literature.
-We summarize our conclusions in Section~\ref{sec:conclusions}.
+We discuss our conclusions in Section~\ref{sec:conclusions}.